BRITISH FIELD TRIALS

 Peter descended multiple times from the Buccleuch and Malmesbury dogs.
 He also had a good dose of Munden dogs in his pedigree.
 His paternal grandfather, Sherfield Spratt, was a full brother of Munden Single.
 And Sherfield Spratt was bred to Waterdale Twinkle, his niece by Munden Sentry.
 Peter's maternal great grandmother was Munden Single.

 Many great dogs descend from Peter through FTCH Patron of Faskally, FTCH Peter of Whitmore and Dual CH Banchory Bolo.

 It's interesting to note that Labradors weren't accepted for registration with the American Kennel Club until 1917.
 And even ten years later, there were only 23 new registrations.

 In the early years in America, field trials were the sport of wealthy families and they were a closed group.
 Sometimes trials were held on Mondays so few working people could attend.

 The new Amateur Open class required the owner, Averell Harriman, to handle his own dogs or admit defeat.
 Although he had never been to a trail nor had he ever handled his own dogs, he had to try.

-The first two of his dogs didn't do well, but Blind of Arden became one of three finalists and he was the last to run after the other dogs failed to find the bird.
-Harriman stepped up and chose to send Blind well downwind of where he thought the bird had landed for the best chance of scenting it.
+The first two of his dogs didn't do well, but Blind of Arden became one of three finalists.
+He was the last to run after the other dogs failed to find the bird.
+Harriman sent Blind well downwind of where he thought the bird had landed for the best chance of scenting it.
 But Blind continued past the spot and Harriman watched helplessly because he couldn't whistle him back.

 He won the field trail and even graced the cover of Life magazine.